Occupation times of alternating renewal processes with L\'evy applications: Introduction

 \paragraph{Relation to existing literature} The occupation time of a stochastic process was first considered in \cite{Tak}, resulting in an expression for the distribution function of $\alpha(t)$ that enabled the derivation of a central limit theorem; a similar result was also established in \cite{Zac} using renewal theory.
-In \cite{Lan, Loe} occupation times of spectrally negative L\'evy processes were studied, while in \cite{Kyp Ref} refracted L\'evy processes were dealt with; these results are typically occupation times until a first passage time.
+In \cite{Cai, Lan, Loe} occupation times of spectrally negative L\'evy processes were studied, while in \cite{Kyp Ref} refracted L\'evy processes were dealt with; these results are typically occupation times until a first passage time.
+Occupation times up to a fixed time horizon $t$ have been studied in \cite{Gue} for spectrally negative L\'evy processes and in \cite{Wu} for a general L\'evy process which is not a compound Poisson process.
 The cases in which $X(\cdot)$ is a Brownian motion, or Markov-modulated Brownian motion have been extensively studied; see e.g.\ \cite{Bil, Bre,Das, Pec} and references therein.
 A variety of results specifically applying to Brownian motion and reflected standard normal Brownian motion can be found in \cite{Salm}.
 Occupation times of dam processes were considered in \cite{Cohen}.
 Occupation times and its application to service levels over a finite interval in multi-server queues were dealt with in \cite{Baron, Roubos}.
 Applications in machine maintenance and telegraph processes can be found in \cite{Tak, Zac}.

 This paper generalizes the results established in \cite{Cohen, Tak, Zac}.
 The setup of \cite{Tak, Zac} assumes that the successive time intervals that $X(\cdot)$ spends in the two sets $A$ and $B$ form two independent sequences of i.i.d.\ random variables, whereas we relax this assumption; the motivation for pursuing this extension lies in the fact that in many models we observe dependency between such intervals.
 Our methodology also generalizes the methods of \cite{Cohen}: there, relying on renewal theory, specific mean quantities are found, whereas we uniquely characterize the corresponding full distributions.
-In addition, we prove the result for a broader class of processes.
+The results we prove can be applied to a broad class of processes including spectrally one-sided L\'evy processes with or without reflecting barriers.
+The large deviations result we prove is an additional novelty of this paper, to the authors knowledge large deviations asymptotics for occupation times have not been studied before in the literature.

 \paragraph{Organization} The structure of the paper is as follows.
 Section \ref{sec: model} describes the model and presents the application that motivated our research, i.e., storage models and spectrally positive L\'evy processes reflected at its infimum.
 In Section \ref{sec: Overview of analysis and results} we present our main results and show how our findings can be applied to reflected spectrally positive L\'evy processes.
 Then, in Section \ref{proof of LST}, we derive the expression for the double transform of the occupation time.
 Section \ref{Proof of CLT} provides the proof of the central limit theorem, and Section \ref{Proof of LDP} of the large deviations result.
 The more technical proofs are included in an appendix.